Giovanni II Valente

-Giovanni II Valente (Genoa, 1280 – Genoa, 1360) was the third doge of the Republic of Genoa.
+Giovanni II Valente (1280–1360) was the third Doge of Genoa from 1350 to 1353.
 His time in office was marked by the crushing defeat of the city against the Venetians at the naval Battle of Alghero.
 Giovanni had already asked to succeed the first doge of the Republic in December 1345 but had turn down the responsibility.

 A doge at war

 After the death of his predecessor, Giovanni I da Murta, a short crisis of succession ensued.
 The popolani supported Luchino Fieschi while the patricians and the partisans of the late doge backed his son, Tommaso da Murta.
-Giovanni Valente finally emerged as a candidate of compromise and was elected on January 9, 1350.
+Giovanni Valente finally emerged as a candidate of compromise and was elected on 9 January 1350.